jamzrob/vim-course/lessons/using-vim.md

 * Most of the ways to go into insert mode!
   * i and a for which side of the cursor
   * I and A for which side of the line
-  * o and O for belowe / above line
+  * o and O for below / above line
 * zz - I snuck that one in...

 That is a grand total of 16 different motions